 And finally …

 We want Insights to be friendly and easy to read.
-It’s a people paper.
+It’s a community magazine.
 It serves the church family.
 So there should be a warmth about it.
 At the same time we want to be professional.
 If you have any questions, please get in touch with us.

 Gospel Yarning 202125/02/2021 - 27/02/2021